 Why Cannabis Naming Conventions May Feel Confusing

 Well, the answer is “it’s a bit of both.”
-The experience you had was a combination of the compounds in the plant as well as how that unique cocktail of compounds interacted with your own unique physiology.
-So strain names do matter
+The experience you had was a combination of the compounds in the plant, as well as how that unique cocktail of compounds interacted with your own unique physiology.
+So strain names do matter.

-The bold font in the above paragraph is used intentionally because, as anyone even remotely familiar with math can understand when trying to calculate the possible outcomes of one large set of variables against another large set of variables (such as the quantity and ratio of psychoactive cannabinoids + your own unique human physiology + set and setting) you’re left with a very large number of possibilities and outcomes.
+The bold font in the above paragraph is used intentionally because, as anyone even remotely familiar with math can understand when trying to calculate the possible outcomes of one large set of variables against another large set of variables (such as the quantity and ratio of psychoactive cannabinoids + your own unique human physiology + set and setting) you’re left with a vast number of possibilities and outcomes.

 Or is it?